- Home

 OR

-Please note that BLC will also accept equivalent test results from the following specified English Language Tests- TOEFL iBT, PTE Academic, Cambridge English: Advanced (CAE) and TOEFL PBT.
+Please note that BLC will also accept equivalent test results from the following specified English Language Tests- TOEFL iBT, PTE Academic, Cambridge English: Advanced (CAE), and TOEFL PBT.

 Pre-Training Review:

-Interview also aims to identify possible RPL opportunities.
+The interview also aims to identify possible RPL opportunities.

-Language, Literacy and Numeracy test (LLN):
+Language, Literacy, and Numeracy test (LLN):

-Candidates undertaking this course must possess sound Numeracy skills since they will be required to do calculations, make recipe cards and complete menu costing.
+Candidates undertaking this course must possess sound Numeracy skills since they will be required to do calculations, make recipe cards, and complete menu costing.

-If learners do not meet English and LLN requirements, learners will be asked to take further Language, literacy and numeracy training e.g. English Language Intensive Course for Overseas Learners (ELICOS) programs with BLC.
+If learners do not meet English and LLN requirements, learners will be asked to take further Language, literacy, and numeracy training e.g. English Language Intensive Course for Overseas Learners (ELICOS) programs with BLC.

 BLC does not make any misleading claims or job guarantees or advertise any employment outcome with its courses.